serjmax/ACDC/cooktop-repair.md

 ---
 layout: index
 keyword: Cooktop repair
-title: Cooktop repair
+title: Fast and professional cooktop repair
-subtitle: "Fast and professional diagnostic and repair cooktop.
+subtitle: "Diagnostic and repair.
 Servicing all brands of cooktops.
 We work in Dallas, TX and surrounding areas."
 ---